 Develop Agility, Collaboration and Awareness within your Business Plan

 The degree of success a company achieves is partially dependent on its ability to craft a thoughtful, clear, and actionable strategy that is embraced by those who could bring it to fruition, inside and outside the company.
-It must be seeded within the culture so that choices, decision and behaviors are influenced by it.
+It must be seeded within the culture so that choices, decisions, and behaviors are influenced by it.

-At one time, traditional business plans consisted of dozens of pages that included an executive summary, a SWOT analysis, financial projections, development plan, strategy overview, and a description of the competitive landscape.
+At one time, traditional business plans consisted of dozens of pages that included an executive summary, a SWOT analysis, financial projections, a development plan, a strategy overview, and a description of the competitive landscape.
 The intent was to firm up the strategy, put it in “stone” so it could be followed to the letter.